tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 <a id="exercise-4-gene-set-based-prs-analysis"></a>
 ## Exercise: Calculate gene set PRS analysis

-We are now ready to perform gene-set association analyses using PRSet.

 To perform the PRSet analysis, we need to provide the GTF file and the GMT file to PRSice.
-Additionally, we want to specify the number of permutation for competitive P-value calculation using the --set-perm option.
+Additionally, we want to specify the number of permutation to calculate competitive P-value calculation using the --set-perm option.

 ```
 Rscript ./Software/PRSice.R \